mngu2382/mngu2382.github.io/content/posts/cat-and-mouse.md

 moral dilemma that his is faced with at the end of the story: Mahlke has gone AWOL and has asked Pilenz to hide him.

-Pilnez, as narrator, is often contradictory and uncertain (he cannot even make up his mind as to whether he was Mahlke's friend or not), but I suppose that we are to understand that to be a symptom of the difficulty he is having trying to determine how much responsibility he must/can/would shoulder for the disappearance of Mahlke.
+Pilnez, as narrator, is often contradictory and uncertain -- he cannot even make up his mind as to whether he was Mahlke's friend or not.
+But I suppose we are to understand that to be a symptom of the difficulty he is having trying to determine how much responsibility he must/can/would shoulder for the disappearance of Mahlke.